livewires/js-coding/worksheets/04-arrays-objects.md

 Let's break this down a bit.
 Inside the `( )` we set up the loop using the variable `i` to control it, using three statements, separated by semi-colons (`;`).

-* The first statement `i = 0` declares `i` (notice we don't need `var` here) and sets it to the value it should start with (this will nearly always be 0).
+- The first statement `i = 0` declares `i` (notice we don't need `var` here) and sets it to the value it should start with (this will nearly always be 0).
-* The second statement `i < 5` indicates the condition(s) in which the loop will run.
+- The second statement `i < 5` indicates the condition(s) in which the loop will run.
 This is checked each time before we run the code inside the `{ }`.
 Whilst it resolves to `true` the loop will keep going round.
 The first time it resolves to `false` it will not run again.
-* The third statement `i++` increases the value of the variable `i` by 1 each time the code block in the loop is executed.
+- The third statement `i++` increases the value of the variable `i` by 1 each time the code block in the loop is executed.

 Then we can put code inside the loop, between the `{ }`.
 We would need to use `i` as an array index to access the array value - like `cars[i]`.
 So the first time round the loop this would be the same as `cars[0]`, second time `cars[1]` and so on and the last time would be `cars[4]`.

 For for loop acts like this set of instructions:

+> **Note**: this isn't real code… don't try and copy and paste it!

 ```
 1  Set i to 0
 2  If i is less than 5...